ktomaszx/model_server/docs/python_support/reference.md

     In regular configuration `DefaultInputStreamHandler` is used, but for generative mode it's not sufficient.
 When default handler is defined, node waits for all input streams before calling `Process`.
 In generative mode `Process` should be called once for data coming from the graph and then multiple times only by receiving signal on `LOOPBACK`, but inputs from a graph and `LOOPBACK` will never be present at the same time.

     For generative mode to work, inputs from the graph and `LOOPBACK` must be decoupled, meaning `Process` can be called with complete set of inputs from the graph, but also with just `LOOPBACK`.
-It can be acheived via `SyncSetInputStreamHandler`.
+It can be achieved via `SyncSetInputStreamHandler`.
 Above configuration sample creates a set with `LOOPBACK`, which also, implicitly creates another set with all remaining  inputs.
     Effectively there are two sets that do not depend on each other:
     - `LOOPBACK`
     - ... every other input specified by the user.